 Actually, I abhor the phrase “sun damage.”
 The sun per se does not create these problems.
-Toxins in the body are what do the damage, directly.
+Toxins in the body are doing all the damage.
 Unless you’re on a sound raw foods diet, sunlight will have an ill effect on the skin.
 Sunbathing is downright dangerous for those on a standard high-fat American diet or who don’t get an abundance of raw fruits and vegetables.
 An average person must take steps to protect herself from the sun.
 The trouble is… you are then missing out on all the benefits that sunlight brings.

 I promise…The more raw foods you include in your diet, the better will be your relationship with the sun.
 You and old Sol will become buddies.

 Sun Exposure is Crucial

 In my experience, sun exposure is crucial for your success on raw foods.
 For healthy bones and muscles, it’s a must.
 Doing one thing wrong—like eating cooked food—forces you to do another—covering yourself with sunblock.
 The sun exposes your diet.
 Fry, grill and bake your food, and these burnt offerings will show up on your skin.

 No Burns on Raw Foods